Makerfabs/Wind-Weather-Station/readme.md

 Factory default program, collect temperature, humidity, air pressure, wind speed, PM2.5 index, the sensor data display on SSD1306.

 - Connect anemometer or air quality sensor (or both) to weather station.
-- Connect to battery or usb cable.
+- Connect to battery or USB cable.
 - LCD screen will show sensor value.

+## at_demo

+A simple AT directive demo is provided.

+## weather_MQTT

+A simple example of MQTT communication.
+Data is sent by MQTT protocol through A9G module.
+Need a SIM card that can be connected to the Internet.

+## low_power

+A simple low-power test program that turns off power to the A9G and all sensors and puts the SAMD21 to sleep.